 If you don’t want to bring your own bike, you can hire one from Aggie Cycles.
 They have a great range of bikes and will deliver them right to the Eco Park!

 With direct access to the South West Coast Path, and sitting in a designated ‘Area of Outstanding Natural Beauty’, Porthtowan and the St Agnes Parish are a haven for walkers of all ages and abilities.
 Paths are well marked and maintained, and whether you fancy a coastal stomp, a gentle amble from pub to pub, or a cross-country ramble, there’s something for you.

 There are lots of free walks which can be downloaded from St Agnes Forum

-Our very own on site Cabana Kitchen and Cafe offers delicious vegetarian and vegan meals, tasty tea and coffee and nourishing smoothies.
+Our very own on site Cabana Kitchen and Cafe offers delicious vegetarian and vegan meals and great coffee and cake.
 There are lots of pubs and restaurants in and around Porthtowan.
 Have a look on the St Agnes website for a list of places to visit.